Fordalex/google_books_api/README.md

 The reloaded page needs to redirect the user to the correct page.
 The alerts on desktop are annoying.

+### Refector

+User/Books

+    ViewAll and ViewBooksByCategory could probably be the same page.

 ### Features left to implement

 User